blynkkk/blynkkk.github.io/GettingStarted.md

 You may get a message "Arduino UNO is offline".
 Don't worry now.
 We'll get to that in a minute.

 ##Getting started with hardware
 Hope you have Blynk Library installed.
-If not - check here:
+If not - [check here](http://blynkkk.github.io/#downloads-blynk-library).
-TODO: link to downloads

 We've prepared example sketches that will get your microcomputer online.
 Open the example sketch according to the device or shield you are using.